OpenStickCommunity/Hardware/Boards/Supported Boards/GP2040 Keyboard Converter/Waveshare Zero-PCB/README.md

 Through the licensing, you are free to make and sell these boards in group buys or even commercial applications.

-The intended purpose of this board, as well as the overall GP2040-CE project is to get low cost boards into the hands of as many people as possible to everyone can enjoy the project.
+The intended purpose of this board, as well as the overall GP2040-CE project is to get low cost boards into the hands of as many people as possible so everyone can enjoy the project.

-As such, we have a recommend MSRP of $20 USD for the GP2040-CE Keyboard Converter or $30 USD with free shipping within the USA or Canada.
+As such, we have a recommended MSRP of $20 USD for the GP2040-CE Keyboard Converter or $30 USD with free shipping within the USA or Canada.

 You are free to set your own price as you see fit.
 ## Acknowledgements

 - [FeralAI](https://github.com/FeralAI) for starting the GP2040 project and the original design of the Pico Fighting Board
 - Everyone that works on the GP2040-CE project to make it the best controller firmware around